ericstephens/fm22/chapter3.md

   1. To make men leaving the Army feel that their service has been appreciated and that every effort has been made to separate them from the service in an efficient manner.
   1. To indoctrinate remaining men with the importance of their work and service.

-### ADDITIONAL TECHNIQUES FOR UNITS COMPOSEDOF PERSONNEL TO BE DEMOBILIZED
+### ADDITIONAL TECHNIQUES FOR UNITS COMPOSED OF PERSONNEL TO BE DEMOBILIZED

 1. Welcome veterans to the unit.
 Foster a “sense of belonging" among those assigned from other units.
 2. Orient and inform personnel.
 Officers and men must be kept informed of the status of demobilization as it affects them and of any reasons for delays which may develop.